Validating a Fitness App with a Landing Page, Then Building It

 First 30 days after launch to the waitlist:

-The retention numbers were strong enough for Lena to close her seed round at a higher valuation than originally planned.
+Retention numbers like these are strong enough to close a seed round at a higher valuation than originally planned.

 Key Takeaways

-3. Retention beats acquisition.
-Lena's 34% day-30 retention was her strongest investor metric.
-We spent more time on the workout experience and streak mechanics than on flashy features — and it showed in the numbers.
+Retention beats acquisition.
+A 34% day-30 retention rate is the strongest investor metric a fitness app can show.
+We spent more time on the workout experience and streak mechanics than on flashy features -- and it showed in the numbers.